- JUDY A. ABBOTT

 DEAN AND PROFESSOR, JAMES I. PERKINS COLLEGE OF EDUCATION AT STEPHEN F. AUSTIN STATE UNIVERSITY

 Currently the Dean of the Perkins College of Education, Judy is committed to nurturing partnerships with regional public schools.
 These partnerships are accomplished through grants and external contracts, through professional development, through educator preparation, and through work on advisory councils.
 Dr. Abbott has provided leadership of national organizations, such as Teacher Education Council of State Colleges and Universities (TECSCU), and of state organizations, such as Texas Association of Colleges of Teacher Education (TACTE).
 She comes to SFASU after serving 15 years as faculty at West Virginia University.
 Before completing her Ph.D. at the University of Texas at Austin, Judy taught in the San Antonio Independent School District for four years.

 ASSISTANT PROFESSOR OF ADOLESCENT LITERACIES AT CLEMSON UNIVERSITY, CLEMSON, SOUTH CAROLINA

 CONSULTANT, INTERNATIONAL DEVELOPMENT, OTTAWA, CANADA

 Michael Borish is a consultant to development banks with a focus on financial sector reform and private sector development in emerging markets.
 President of the firm that bears his name (www.borish.com) and author of more than 15 publications in internationally recognized journals, Michael earned his Master’s of Business Administration at the University of Chicago (1985) and his PhD at Carleton University in Ottawa, Canada (2020).

 In January 2011 she retired from New Mexico State University (NMSU) where she served as Vice-President for Student Success, Dean of the College of Extended Learning and faculty in the College of Education.
 During her tenure at NMSU, Dr. Gonzales was Project Director for the Regional Education Technology Assistance program a US Department of Education grant.
 Dr. Gonzales was involved in a number of significant projects with the US Department of Education, the National Science Foundation and the Department of Agriculture.
 Her areas of expertise included higher education administration, technology integration and distributed learning.

-DIRECTOR, DUAL LANGUAGE IMMERSION; UTAH STATE OFFICE OF EDUCATION
+DIRECTOR, DUAL LANGUAGE IMMERSION; UTAH STATE BOARD OF EDUCATION